dbl27/FYP-dancing-with-the-neutron-stars/README.md

 test_functions.ipynb serves as a location to test these functions with example data sets.
 Mainly here for troubleshooting / learning how the functions work.

-qdrpl_calcs.ipynb contains unfinished / ongoing writing for code and functions that are amed to be put in scripts.py onced finalised.
+qdrpl_calcs.ipynb contains unfinished / ongoing writing for code and functions that are aimed to be put in scripts.py onced finalised.